otacke/h5p-essay/README.md

 - As a teacher, I can decide that some keywords are mandatory while others are not.
 - As a teacher, I can define optional feedback phrases for a keyword; one for "if found in text" and one for "if not found in text".
 The content type might glue those phrases together, thus creating a feedback text.
 - As a teacher, I can define a maximum number of characters for the essay.
+- As a teacher, I can receive the texts and the results of students.

 ### xAPI statements
 - experienced (when opened)